 Faced with a series of crises that paralyse the Old Continent, Europeans are dismayed.
 Most know that our lives are affected by developments well beyond our national borders.
 Most know that globalisation has made us massively dependent on one another and that Europe has never been as integrated as today.

 But big changes influenced by forces and decision-makers that people find too distant, create insecurity and breed political distrust.
 This opens space for populist movements that promise people a return to a simpler world behind national borders.

 But today’s world doesn’t stop at national borders.
 Journalists shouldn’t either.
 However, facts and analysis of our interdependence are rare issues in European media.

 Only networks and teams with members from across Europe are able to collect and decipher this information.

 We are such a team.

-Coming from France, Germany, Greece, Italy, Norway, Poland, Portugal and Great Britain, we are nine experienced reporters.
+Investigate Europe’s experienced reporters come from Belgium, France, Germany, Greece, Hungary, Italy, Norway, Poland, Portugal and Great Britain.
 Our working method is to research issues simultaneously, share all information and report in our respective national media, having crosschecked facts and potential national bias.

 Our investigations deal with key issues related to this changing Europe, such as waste of public money, precarisation of work and European border control.
 We identify responsible structures and actors in order to make it possible to hold them accountable.
 Additionally, we blog regularly on topics of European-wide relevance.